WalleyBank

 Usability testing: Round 2

-With a refined colour scheme, smoother flows, and clearer structure, it was time to validate the latest design improvements.
-The next round of testing would show how they resonate with real users.
+With a refined colour scheme, smoother flows, and clearer structure, it was time to validate the latest design improvements and highlight areas for continual improvements.

 01